Asian Latin Americans: History

 Many of these immigrant populations became such fixtures in their adopted countries that they acquired names of their own.
 For example, the Chinese men who labored in agricultural work became known as "coolies".
 While these imported Asian laborers were initially just replacement for agricultural slave labor, they gradually began to enter other sectors as the economy evolved.
 Before long, they had entered more urban work and the service sector.
 In certain areas, these populations assimilated into the minority populations, adding yet another definition to go on a casta.

 In some areas, these new populations caused conflict.
 In Northern Mexico, tensions became inevitable when the United States began to shut off Chinese immigration in the early 1880s.
 Many who were originally bound for the United States were re-routed to Mexico.
 The rapid increase in population and rise to middle/upper class standing generated strong resentment among existing residents.
 These tensions lead to riots.
 In the state of Sonora, the entire Chinese population was expelled in 1929.

-Today, the overwhelming majority of Asian Latin Americans are either of East Asian (namely Chinese, Japanese or Korean), or West Asian descent (mostly the Lebanese or Syrians).
-Many of whom arrived during the second half of the 1800s and the first half of the 1900s.
-Japanese migration mostly came to a halt after World War II (with the exception of Japanese settlement in the Dominican Republic), while Korean migration mostly came to an end by the 1980s and Chinese migration remains ongoing in a number of countries.
+Today, the overwhelming majority of Asian Latin Americans are either of East Asian (namely Chinese, Japanese or Korean), or West Asian descent (mostly Lebanese or Syrians), many of whom arrived during the second half of the 1800s and the first half of the 1900s.
+Japanese migration mostly came to a halt after World War II (with the exception of Japanese settlement in the Dominican Republic), while Korean migration mostly came to an end by the 1980s.
+Chinese migration remains ongoing in a number of countries.

-Settlement of war refugees has been extremely minor: a few dozen ex-North Korean soldiers went to Argentina after the Korean War and some Hmong went to French Guiana after the Vietnam War.
+Settlement of war refugees has been extremely minor: a few dozen ex-North Korean soldiers settled in Argentina after the Korean War and some Hmong settled in French Guiana after the Vietnam War.